-Coaching Requirements at All Levels for 2016-17
+Coaching Requirements at All Levels for 2022-23

-Pollowing is a summary of the coaching requirements for the 2016-17 school year and a review of recent requirements.
+Pollowing is a summary of the coaching requirements for the 2021-22 school year and a review of recent requirements.

-- 1. CAP Required For Newly Hired First Time Head Coaches Beginning Fall 2016-17 Effective with the 2016-17 school year, each head coach of a varsity team hired for the first time at any MHSAA member high school after July 31, 2016 shall have completed either Level 1 or Level 2 of the MHSAA Coaches Advancement Program (CAP).
+- 1. CAP Required For Newly Hired First Time Head Coaches Each head coach of a varsity team hired for the first time as a high school head varsity coach at any MHSAA member high school after July 31, 2016 shall have completed either Level 1 or Level 2 of the MHSAA Coaches Advancement Program (CAP).
 If the head coach does not complete CAP Level 1 or 2 prior to the established deadline, that coach shall be prohibited from coaching in that season's MHSAA tournament.
-The MHSAA has a substitute coach's education program for late hires which will fulfill the requirement on a temporary basis. - 2.
-CPR Certification The head coach of a high school varsity team must have a valid CPR Certification by the established deadline the same date for head coaches to complete a rules meeting.
+The MHSAA has a substitute coaches education program for late hires which will fulfill the requirement on a temporary basis. - 2.
+CPR Certification All Varsity, JV and 9th-grade head coaches must have a valid CPR Certification by the established deadline the same date for head coaches to complete a rules meeting.
 The MHSAA does not dictate which organization or format the training is completed in, only that the head coach hold a valid CPR Certification; which generally lasts two years.
 Many schools train and certify all their coaches and also include AED training (preferred).
-An online course would fulfill the requirement, but face to face courses are preferred.
+An online course would fulfill the requirement, but face-to-face courses are preferred.
 Head coaches who coach more than one sport must have their CPR Certification complete for the first sport of the school year.
 For "Frequently Asked Questions on CPR Certification" see the MHSAA.com Health & Safety page. - 3.
-Assistant & Subvarsity Coaches Rules Meeting or Online Risk Management Courses Again this year, all subvarsity and assistant high school coaches, paid or volunteer must complete an MHSAA rules meeting in their sport or, in the alternative, one of eight online courses designated for this purpose on MHSAA.com (see below).
+High School Varsity Head Coaches Rule Meetings Head coaches continue to be required to complete a sport rules meeting as a condition of coaching in the MHSAA tournament.
+This must be completed by the deadline.
+The MHSAA continues to tracks this for each head coach. - 4.
+Assistant & Subvarsity Coaches Rules Meeting All subvarsity and assistant high school coaches, paid or volunteer, must complete an MHSAA rules meeting in their sport.
 Rules meetings must be completed by the established deadline each season (fall, winter, and spring).
-In 2016-17, schools may fulfill this regulation in different ways: - a.
-By entering subvarsity and assistant coaches into MHSAA.com. individual coaches may view the rules meeting.
+Credit is earned as follows: - a.
+By entering subvarsity and assistant coaches into MHSAA.com, individual coaches may view the rules meeting.
 Only coaches whose names and emails are submitted by the school can complete a rules meeting for credit.
-The AD may see who has completed a meeting while logged in under "rules meeting status check." - b.
-In a group setting (staff meeting) or individually: The AD certifies that each season, subvarsity and assistant coaches have completed a rules meeting or designated online course.
-ADs may track this internally and record as they see fit or may show an online course to an entire group.
+The AD may see who has completed a meeting while logged in under the "AD Dashboard" on MHSAA.com.

+b.
+In a group setting (staff meeting) or individually: The AD certifies that each season, subvarsity and assistant coaches have completed a rules meeting.
+ADs may track this internally and record as they see fit or may show an online rules meeting to an entire group.
 An assistant coach may view a rules meeting with a head coach and be given credit by the AD.

 Assistant or subvarsity coaches, who coach more than one sport during a school year, must fulfill the requirement each season unless the sport is the same and the coach had completed the MHSAA sport specific rules meeting earlier in the school year for that sport (e.g. JV boys and JV girls soccer coach).
-Coaches who fulfill the requirement with an online risk management course may not use the same course for credit more than once in any school year.